nchristiny/nchristiny.github.io/_posts/2017-06-06-from-jquery-to-vanilla-javascript.md

 - jQuery
 ---

-No disrespect to jQuery, a phenomenal and lasting tool, but I saw fit to extirpating it from my blog code. <!-- more -->I set about untying it from the underpins until coming to the last remaining use case, simply opening external links in their own window/tab.
+No disrespect to jQuery, a phenomenal and lasting tool, but I saw fit to extirpate it from my blog's code. <!-- more -->I set about untying it from the underpins until coming to the last remaining use case, simply opening external links in their own window/tab.
 The problem was recreating the `ready()` function to know when page content has finished loading, without requiring all the machinery of jQuery.

 Existing jQuery snippet: